 If You Just Can’t Stand the Sight of An Unmade Bed

 Maybe it sounds like a good idea to leave the bed unmade, but you have issues with visual clutter.
 I get that.
 My suggestion is to try more streamlined bedding, fewer pillows, less clutter on the nightstand.
 I’ve always been a fan of the fitted-sheet-plus-duvet concept, with no flat sheet to worry about.
 Or you might treat yourself to pretty new organic cotton sheets with a pattern that you wouldn’t mind showing off.
-I love some of these.

 I sometimes fold back the duvet neatly so that it only covers the foot of the bed.
 The bed still looks “made” but has a chance to air out.
 But that’s only if I have extra time in the morning (which isn’t often these days).